 Custom tiny homes cost between $50,000 and $100,000.
 With a custom build, you or your builder build from a set of plans.
 You can purchase plans or have them drawn up.
 Either method leaves room for customization.
 Custom builds can have more options, including sleeping lofts, roof decks, and built-in 1 features adding more function.
 They are usually better for families because you can modify things more easily to meet everyone’s needs.
 This method is also more common for tiny homes built on foundations than those that are pulled.

 The vast majority of tiny homes are between 100 and 400 sq.ft., with 200 sq.ft. being the most common size.
 Some sizes may not be legal in your area, depending on where you build and the type of residence.
 Some states may require your home to be 200 sq.ft. or larger.
 Others restrict the home size that can be built on wheels.
 In some areas, you must keep your home to a minimum of 400 or 500 sq.ft. if you build on land purchased for this purpose.

-Tiny homes range between $200 and $400 a sq.ft., depending on the construction.
+These homes range between $200 and $400 a sq.ft., depending on the construction.
 Typically, prefab units cost $200 to $250 a sq.ft.
 Custom builds start at $250 a sq.ft. and approach $400 a sq.ft. for extremely detailed and luxurious spaces.
-However, people typically pay between $200 and $300 for most tiny homes.
+However, people typically pay between $200 and $300 for most of these homes.

 |Size||Average Costs of a Prefab Home (Labor Included)||Average Costs of a Custom Home (Labor Included)|